History of YOLO

 With YOLO, questions as ‘how to live together’ and ‘how could I tell I’m not in the mood’ can be discussed more easily.
 It is a tool to support youngsters who can be vulnerable among their peers to become strong, and to stay safe and to learn to make choices.
 With other words:

 YOLO !
-To empower young people, to contribute to prevention and to minimize injured souls.
+To empower young people, to contribute to prevention & to minimize wounded souls.

 Chamber of Commerce: 34347201